MEET THE Defend TEAM

 Brad Sund, Board Member

-I graduated from the University of Florida with a Business Management Degree with a Minor in Environmental Engineering.
-After College I started a Cabinetry Company in Naples Florida and ran it for 5 years until I made his move to Charlotte.
-I currently serve as a zone manager for Advanced Drainage Systems where I have been employed for the last 19years.
+I graduated from the University of Florida with a Business Management Degree and a Minor in Environmental Engineering.
+After College I started a Cabinetry Company in Naples Florida and ran it for 5 years until I made my move to Charlotte.
+I currently serve as a zone manager for Advanced Drainage Systems where I have been employed for the last 19 years.

 I combine my business acumen and love for Fatherless as I help to guide Defend to achieve all of their goals.